yuzhouisme/dva-reactnative-starter/README.md

 └── yarn.lock
 ```

-2.The whole entrance is index.jsx.
+2. The whole entrance is index.jsx.
 I try to describe clearly why import that.

 ```
 ...